michaelandrefraniatte/michaelandrefraniatte/README.md

 **Copyrights:**

 All rights reserved.
 No permissions granted.
 Not open sources.
 Not free of charges to use.
 No public uses.
 Not for business.
 No redistributions.
 No derivatives.
 No modifications.
 No addons.
+No re-uses.

 **Intellectual Properties:**